 What to See and Do at Ripley Castle and Gardens

-Unfortunately, I couldn’t join a guided tour on this visit, due to COVID-19 restrictions, but I’ll be back to do this as soon as I can!
-On this visit, I focussed on learning about the Castle’s history, and on exploring the gardens and parkland.
+Unfortunately, I couldn’t join a guided tour on this visit due to restrictions related to the pandemic, but I’ll be back to do this as soon as I can!
+On this visit, I focussed on learning about the Castle’s history and exploring the gardens and parkland.

 The Ripley Castle Gardens